 It is up to you and the type of blender you own.
 My high speed blender does a great job of making a creamy tzatziki without any soaking.
 I'm usually in a rush so I rarely soak my nuts in advance.
 Some people like to soak cashews in advance to make them easier to blend and also to make them more easily digestible.
 I've also read that soaking helps make the nutrients more available.

-If you do decide to soak you can soak them in room temperature water overnight.
+If you do decide to soak, you can soak them in room temperature water overnight.
 Or, you can use a quick-soak method and cover them in boiling water for an hour or two.
 Either way you will want to drain and rinse the cashews before using in this recipe.
-Learn all about How (and Why!) to Soak Cashews in this post!
+Learn all about how (and why!) to soak cashews.

 This easy homemade vegan tzatziki sauce recipe will be an instant favorite condiment.
-It is naturally vegan, gluten-free, grain-free, paleo-friendly and refined sugar-free so it works well for all types of diets.
+It is naturally vegan, gluten-free and refined sugar-free so it works well for all types of diets.
+Let's get blending!

 Vegan Tzatziki Sauce